Tehran launches new case against UK-Iranian Zaghari-Ratcliffe - France 24

 Tehran (AFP)

-Iran on Tuesday told Nazanin Zaghari-Ratcliffe, a British-Iranian woman detained in Tehran since 2016, she faces a "new indictment", state media reported.
+Iran on Tuesday told Nazanin Zaghari-Ratcliffe, a British-Iranian woman detained in Tehran, that she faces a "new indictment", dampening her supporters' hopes she will be released anytime soon by the Islamic republic.

-Zaghari-Ratcliffe, who was convicted of sedition and jailed for five years in September 2016, was due for release in March 2021.
-She denies the charges.
+Tulip Siddiq, the British MP for Zaghari-Ratcliffe's constituency, tweeted that she had been in touch with the detainee after the announcement, confirming that "she was taken to court this morning and told she will face another trial on Sunday".

+"I know many people are concerned about her welfare and I'll keep everyone updated when we have more information," Siddiq said.

-The new indictment comes after her husband, Richard Ratcliffe, said late last month that he feared his wife could face a second trial.
+The new indictment comes after Zaghari-Ratcliffe's husband, Richard Ratcliffe, said late last month that he feared his wife could face a second trial.

 "I think, behind closed doors, they keep saying there's a second court case, they keep talking about running it," he told British channel ITV.